 After long business flights to Osaka, being well connected near Osaka JR Train Station as well as several underground stations is important.
 The Hilton Hotel is perfectly situated and has versatile business spaces to suit all your needs.

-Centrally located and within walking distance of Dotonbori, the Swissotel Nankai offers businesses excellent facilities for everything from meetings through to conferences.
+Centrally located and within walking distance of Dotonbori, the Swissotel Nankai offers businesses excellent facilities for everything from meetings to conferences.

 The nearby city of Kobe, made famous by the 1995 earthquake that devastated the city, lies less than an hour to the west.
 The city has now been restored and has several attractions for visitors to view.
 Nara, to the east of Osaka, is a historic city filled with temples and art dating back to when it was Japan’s capital in the 8th Century.